 How to use podcast apps

-A good podcasting app (we’ll call it podcatcher from now on) ought to do at least two things: it should have a comprehensive library of podcasts, and it should make it easy to listen.
+A good podcasting app (we’ll call it a podcatcher from now on) ought to do at least two things: It should have a comprehensive library of podcasts, and it should make it easy to listen.
 Such apps will typically have a clean, easy-to-navigate layout.
 Pocket Casts, for example, offers tabs for finding trending podcasts, featured podcasts, and the most popular podcasts, as well as a search bar so users can look for specific programs.

-Clicking on the button to bring up the options menu — represented by the three vertical dots in the upper-right corner in Pod Casts — will bring up additional options for an individual episode, such as the ability to download every episode.
+Clicking on the button to bring up the options menu — represented by the three dots above the individual episodes — will bring up additional options for an individual episode, such as the ability to sort episodes, and manage your archive options.

 Some podcatchers will also automatically download the latest episodes of podcasts you subscribe to.
 In the case of Pocket Casts, this is an option that you must turn on from the podcast’s main settings.
 You can even set only specific podcasts to download.